Karbashit/asteroids-scriptable-objects/README.md

 I've made minor changes to the games scripts overall to support the changes made to the game by the tool.

-If the tool isn't responding for some reason, close it down and re-open it.
+If the tool isn't responding for some reason or fail to create/update an asset, close it down and re-open it and it will work.